Fertility Testing

 Age is probably the most important factor to consider.
 Women over 35, and men over 50, are more likely to have a difficult time trying to conceive.
 In most cases we recommend:

+Women under the age of 35 years visit a fertility specialist after trying to conceive for 12 consecutive months without pregnancy.
+Women age of 35-39 years visit a fertility specialist after trying to conceive for 6 consecutive months without getting pregnant.
+Women 40 years and over visit a fertility specialist proactively or after trying to conceive for 3 – 6 months consecutive months without success.
 It is always best for both partners attend the first visit with a fertility specialist – even if the woman has a known fertility issue such as PCOS or endometriosis.
 Firstly, it ensures you are both on the same page, hearing the same information, at the same time.
 Secondly, male infertility factors are equally as common as female infertility factors, thus it’s best that both partners are evaluated so your doctor can select the best method of treatment right from the beginning.

 Fertility Tests – the Basics